 That iteration may take different paths.
 For example, you may choose a variant to generate a new Overlays experiment.
 Or, you might just serve the winning Overlay variant without further testing.
 There is also the option of running the test again, to observe whether the winning variation's results are durable and consistent compared to the same set of variations as before.

-If it’s been seven days and your test is inconclusive, Sailthru provides a reason.
+If it's been seven days and your test is inconclusive, you'll see a reason for it.
 You can take some actions based on the reason your test is inconclusive.